USC-POSEIDON/Poseidon/README.md

-# Satellite Orbit Visualization App
+# Poseidon Satellite Mission Control Software

 This desktop application is built with Electron and integrates various functionalities to track and visualize satellite orbits using Cesium, a powerful library for 3D globes and maps.
 The app provides a real-time 3D visualization of satellite orbits with the ability to input Two-Line Element set (TLE) data for accurate tracking.
 It includes a chat window for command input, a calendar for scheduling, and additional modules for motor control and signal processing that are under development.